sarbagyakafle/sarbagyakafle.github.io/vitae.md

 **EDUCATION**

-**PhD in English**, University of Louisiana at Lafayette, 2025
+PhD in English, University of Louisiana at Lafayette, 2025

-**MPhil in English**, Tribhuvan University, 2014
+MPhil in English, Tribhuvan University, 2014

-**MA in English**, Tribhuvan University, 2066
+MA in English, Tribhuvan University, 2006

-**BA in English and Sociology**, Tribhuvan University,2004
+BA in English and Sociology, Tribhuvan University,2004

 **ACADEMIC APPOINTMENTS**

 2019-2025: Teaching Assitsant, University of Louisiana at Lafayette, Department of English.

-2012-2019: Lecturer in Enlgish, Tribhuvan University,Nepal.
+2012-2019: Lecturer in English, Tribhuvan University,Nepal.

 2018-2018: Adjunct Faculty of English, Nepal Open University, Lalitpur, Nepal.